mtov/engsoftmoderna/en/chapter2.md

 Also about the previous board we have:

-* Story H3, in the Backlog, can't be moved into the Specification because this step's WIP has already reached its maximum limit.
+* Story H3, in the Backlog, can't be moved into the Specification because this step's WIP has reached its maximum limit.

-* One of the specified tasks (T8 to T12) can be moved to Implementation as the WIP for this step is 4, having a limit of 5.
+* One of the tasks in the ready subcolumn of Specifications (T8 to T12) can be moved to Implementation as the WIP for this step is currently 4, but having a limit of 5.

-* One or more tasks in Implementation(T4 to T7) can be completed, i.e.,
-moved to ready, which doesn't affect that step's WIP.
+* One or more tasks in Implementation(T4 to T7) can be moved to ready, which doesn't affect that step's WIP.

 * Reviewing of T3 can be finalized.

 An important point to note here is that WIP limits are in place to avoid overloading the team with tasks.
-When a team is burdened with numerous tasks---that bypass the WIP limits---the probability of accomplishing these tasks with quality reduces.
+When a team is burdened with numerous tasks---that bypass the WIP limits---the probability of producing low quality software increases.
 Kanban understands this drawback and implements an automatic "lock" to prevent teams from accepting tasks beyond their delivery capacity.
-These "locks", which are the WIP limits, have internal as well as significant external usage.
+These locks, which are the WIP limits, have internal as well as external usage.
 For example, they serve as an instrument for the team to decline extra tasks that are being forcefully assigned from the top management.